google/WebFundamentals/src/content/en/updates/2019/03/prefers-reduced-motion.md

 [Media Queries Level&nbsp;5](https://drafts.csswg.org/mediaqueries-5/)
 brings this user preference to the web as well.
-Media queries allow authors to test and query values or features of the user agent or display device, independent of the document being rendered.
+Media queries allow authors to test and query values or features of the user agent or display device independent of the document being rendered.
 The media query
 [`prefers-reduced-motion`](https://drafts.csswg.org/mediaqueries-5/#prefers-reduced-motion)
-is used to detect if the user has requested the system minimize the amount of animation or motion it uses.
+is used to detect if the user has set an operating system preference to minimize the amount of animation or motion it uses.
 It can take two possible values:

-- `no-preference`: Indicates that the user has made no preference known to the system.
+- `no-preference`: Indicates that the user has made no preference in the underlying operating system.
   This keyword value evaluates as `false` in the boolean context.
-- `reduce`: Indicates that the user has notified the system that they prefer an interface that minimizes the amount of movement or animation, preferably to the point where all non-essential movement is removed.
+- `reduce`: Indicates that the user has set an operating system preference indicating that interfaces should minimize movement or animation, preferabley to the point where all non-essential movement is removed.

 ## Working with the media query